 Little People, Big Dreams Biographies

-Little People, Big Dreams (https://littlepeoplebigdreams.com/) are first biographies for kids.
+Little People, Big Dreams (https://littlepeoplebigdreams.com/) are beginning biographies for kids.

 It’s a picture book series for ages 4 and up, colorfully illustrated by different artists with one or two sentences of text per page.